-Season package renewal deadlines are in place for existing Take subscribers, and will vary from year to year.
+Season package renewal deadlines are in place for existing Set Series subscribers, and will vary from year to year.
 Please refer to the current year season package information for full details.

 Where a season package includes renewable seating, The Australian Ballet will use its reasonable endeavours to offer season subscribers the same seats that were allocated for the previous season.
-The offer will be open until close of business on the renewal date for those customers subscribing to packages with renewable seating options (excludes Red Sunset series in Melbourne, and Red Monday, Blue Sunset series in Sydney and Choose Your Own packages).
+The offer will be open until close of business on the renewal date for those customers subscribing to packages with renewable seating options (excludes Red Monday series in Sydney and Choose Your Own packages).

 If the seats allocated for the previous season cannot be offered for the new season, The Australian Ballet will use its reasonable endeavours to offer seats comparable to those allocated for the previous season.
 However, this may not be possible due to, among other things, existing seating allocations and layout of the venue.
 At all times The Australian Ballet reserves the right to vary, substitute or withdraw season package seating.

 After the renewal date, all unpurchased seats will be released for reallocation.
 The Australian Ballet has no obligation following the renewal date to allocate seats in a similar area of the theatre to renewing subscribers.

 Seats for series which do not include renewable seating are allocated in order of receipt.

 All requests for changes to season package seating will be addressed after the season package renewal period has closed.
 Seating for these requests is allocated in strict order of receipt and The Australian Ballet makes no guarantee that all requests can be fulfilled.
 Where changes cannot be accommodated, subscribers will retain their original seats.
 Season package renewals incorporating a change request will initially be charged the cost of the original renewable seating.
 If an upgrade can be accommodated, the additional charge will be debited upon seating allocation.